git-moss/ConvertWithMoss/README-FORMATS.md

 Choosing TAL Sampler as the destination format, creates a *talsmpl* file and stores all samples in a sub-folder by the same name.
 The samples of the source groups are distributed across the 4 layers of TAL Sampler in such a way that the key and velocity splits do not overlap.
 This is a workaround for the fact that TAL Sampler does not support overlapping samples.
 Since groups have only the name and trigger type as attributes, which are not supported in TAL Sampler anyway, this should work in most cases.
 If there are still overlapping samples a warning is displayed.

 There are no metadata fields (category, creator, etc.) specified in the format.
 Therefore, information is stored and retrieved from Broadcast Audio Extension chunks in the WAV files.
 If noch such chunks are present an [automatic detection](#automatic-metadata-detection) is applied.

-### Destination Options

-* Options to write/update [WAV Chunk Information](#wav-chunk-information)

-## CWITEC TX16Wx

-TX16Wx is a free sampler plugin available for Windows and Macos.
-TX16Wx Professional is the commercial expansion of TX16Wx.
-It adds some advanced features like effects, signal routing or trigger switching.
-But the free version is already very powerful and covers all of the features that ConvertWithMoss supports.

-The format uses a XML format and keeps the samples separate.

-There are no metadata fields (category, creator, etc.) specified in the format.
-Therefore, information is stored and retrieved from Broadcast Audio Extension chunks in the WAV files.
-If noch such chunks are present an [automatic detection](#automatic-metadata-detection) is applied.